On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: Preliminaries

 \subsection{The equivariant potential}

-We aim to build some special equivariant potential generated by the Fibonacci quasi-crystals.
-We will first introduce the following notion of ``equivariant'' in our setting. \begin{definition} For any point set $\Lambda\subset\R^d$, we say a continuous function $f:\R^d\rightarrow\R$ is $\Lambda$-\emph{equivariant} if there exists $R>0$ such that if then $f(x)=f(y)$. \end{definition}
+In this section, we aim to build some special equivariant potential generated by the Fibonacci quasi-crystal.
+We will first introduce the following notion of ``equivariant'' in our settings. \begin{definition} For any point set $\Lambda\subset\R^d$, we say a continuous function $f:\R^d\rightarrow\R$ is $\Lambda$-\emph{equivariant} if there exists $R>0$ such that if $x,y\in\R^d$ satisfy then $f(x)=f(y)$. \end{definition}